 Ayisha has appeared in film, television and video game productions like: "Brick Mansions", "Far Cry Primal" , "Dark Matter" and others.
 In both 2017-18, Ayisha was nominated for a "Prix Gemeaux" for best supporting actress in a drama series by the Academy of Canadian Film Cinema and Television.
 She won the award on September 16th 2018.

-In 2019 she is looking forward to the release of "The Hummingbird Project", "Polar" and an undisclosed video game.
+So far in 2019 she has appeared in "The Hummingbird Project", “Workin’ Moms”, "Polar" and an undisclosed video game.
 In addition to her career as an actress, Ayisha is a two-time world champion in Brazilian Jiu Jitsu.
 She co-founded www.4pointsbjj.com where she heads up the youth programs and founded the 4POINTS ACTOR STUDIO with classes, workshops and services for people looking to launch careers of their own.

 Ayisha is excited to be back in the competition circuit and actively promotes the practice of BJJ for adults, teens and kids as part of a healthy lifestyle and personal development.